 For distance students, an online orientation program has been developed that provides the tools to be an active and successful member of the UTAS community, enhancing student familiarity with UTAS and its support programs.
 The orientation program is available from the First Year at UTAS website.
 This website is a valuable starting point for new students, and has information on programs such as UniStart, Learning Support Services and Personal Support Services.

-In addition to the UTAS support services, the Faculty of Business has two dedicated Student Advisors, who provide general advice, support and assistance with:
+In addition to the UTAS support services, the Tasmanian School of Business and Economics has dedicated Student Advisers, who provide general advice, support and assistance with:

-The UTAS Support & Equity Unit provides assistance in the following areas:
+UTAS also provides assistance in the following areas:

 After you have been admitted to a course and have accepted your offer, you will be given a UTAS email account, username and password.
 You will need to log in to the eStudentCentre portal using your username and password, and add the units that you wish to study.